RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 We present our thematic analysis in two stages.
-First, we present a structured synthesis of methodological challenges in Section \ref{challenges}, organized across the AI evaluation lifecycle as defined in \cite{paskov_preliminary_2025, wei2025recommendationsreportingchecklistrigorous}.
-The challenges identified span a range of types.
-Some challenges are distinct to LLM-based RCTs: these include counterfactual specification in AI-integrated ecosystems (Section \ref{results:control}), mid-study model mutation (Section \ref{results:intervention}), and trivial control-group access to treatment (Section \ref{results:interference}).
-Others are \textit{familiar in form but amplified} by properties of frontier AI systems, such as measurement under open-ended capability spaces (Section \ref{results:measurement}), varying AI literacy (Section \ref{results:digital_lit}), expectancy effects (Section \ref{results:expectation}), and interpretive challenges as models and user behavior change over time (Section \ref{results:interpret}).
-Still others are well-established in experimental design but take on distinct form in LLM uplift studies, such as research question formulation (Section \ref{results:rq}) and recruitment (Section \ref{results:recruit}).

-We annotate challenges with [C], [I], or [E] to indicate the primary forms of validity they threaten, as defined in Table \ref{tab:coding_categories}.
-We also summarize a key subset of solutions in Section \ref{solutions}; Figure~\ref{tab:challenge_solution_map} maps challenges to corresponding solutions.
+First, we present a structured synthesis of methodological challenges, organized across the AI evaluation lifecycle as defined in \cite{wei2025recommendationsreportingchecklistrigorous, paskov_preliminary_2025}.
+We annotate challenges with [C], [I], or [E] to indicate the primary forms of validity they threaten, as defined in Table~\ref{tab:validity_definitions}.
+We furthermore tag challenges with a star rating ($\star$ to $\star\star\star$) to indicate its degree of LLM-specificity, as defined in Table~\ref{tab:llm_specificity}.
+Some challenges, like intervention fidelity (C5), are distinct to LLM-based RCTs.
+Others are \textit{familiar in form but transformed} by properties of frontier AI systems, such as control conditions (C2) and interference (C6).
+Still others, such as interpretation of results across models and time (C9), are well-established in experimental design but take on distinct form in LLM uplift studies, particularly in high-stakes governance contexts.
+We then summarize a key subset of solutions.
+Bolding within quotations is added for emphasis.
+Table~\ref{tab:challenge_solution_map} maps challenges to corresponding solutions.

-\subsection{Methodological Challenges}
+\subsubsection{Methodological Challenges}